ralphjsmit/filament/packages/schemas/docs/02-forms/01-overview.md

     ->extraInputAttributes(['width' => 200])
 ```

+<UtilityInjection set="formFields">As well as allowing a static value, the `extraInputAttributes()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

+By default, calling `extraInputAttributes()` multiple times will overwrite the previous attributes.
+If you wish to merge the attributes instead, you can pass `merge: true` to the method.

+#### Adding extra HTML attributes to the field wrapper

-You can also pass extra HTML attributes to the field wrapper which surrounds the label, entry, and any other text:
+You can also pass extra HTML attributes to the very outer element of the "field wrapper" which surrounds the label and content of the field.
+This is useful if you want to style the label or spacing of the field via CSS, since you could target elements as children of the wrapper:

 ```php
 use Filament\Forms\Components\TextInput;